 For content related to text and artwork, you check out the Cease and Desist Questionnaire of Google that will walk you through some steps to collect information related to original and copied content.
+Here is the direct link to file the DMCA request.
 You will then be able to see your Removal Requests in your DMCA Dashboard here.

 Checking the Web Search option will ensure that the stolen content is removed from Google’s search results.
 Alternatively, checking the AdSense option will mean that the content thief is making money from your stolen content, and this can even result in his AdSense account being disabled.
 This works fast, as Google is quite serious about these things.
 You can also write to email@example.com stating that he is making money from content stolen from you.

 For content related to YouTube, you need to check out the YouTube Content Owners Page that offers you options to use a single takedown, multiple takedowns and to make money out of the copyrighted videos.